 Where magnificent mountains meet desert sands an area known as the “empty quarter” Al Dahirah Region.
 Drawn to this region at the foot of the Hajar mountains are endless desert sands and archeological treasures.

-Old stone walls surround a palm fringed oasis and ancient settlement.
+Still to this day old stone walls surround a palm fringed oasis and ancient settlement.
 Full of wonder and history is the town of Ibri a traditional caravan route nestled in between the magnificent Hajar mountains and desert sands of Rub Al Khali.
 The colourful town includes the Ibri Souq famous for its wares and the old ruins of Silayf.

 To the East of Ibri is Bat one of Oman’s UNESCO world heritage sites.
 The archaeological history provides an insight to how human settlements were as far back as early BC.

 Significantly different this area is stunning from the desert dunes to the ancient trade town of Sur.
 The Indian Ocean hugs the coastline and the green like oasis of Khalid softens a somewhat harsh landscape.
-The town of Sur is fascinating with its traditional building of Dhows that stand tall before you.
+Surprisingly, the town of Sur is fascinating by its traditional building of Dhows that stand tall before you.
 The area is split up into three areas of desert, the Indian coastline and the city of Sur.
 Raz Al Jinz home to the sea turtle and are fascinating to see in breeding season.

-Located in the heart of the Al Hajar Mountains its rugged terrain and uninhabited villages make it an amazing place to explore.
-I think you will find it how do you say quite “surprising”.
+Located in the heart of the Al Hajar Mountains its rugged terrain and uninhabited villages make it an amazing place to explore.Undoubtedly we think you will find Oman how do you say quite “surprising”.